konradkelly/ramblebot/README.md

 ### Academic Honesty

+~Change to repo made for set up stage~

 THIS IS AN INDIVIDUAL PROJECT.
 The following is not allowed:
 - You MAY NOT copy any code from an AI.
 - You MAY NOT paste any of the project or your code into an AI.